-- an area of cultural or natural significance

-- an area that is environmentally sensitive or where there is an unacceptable risk to flora or fauna

-- a cemetery

-- any designated sports oval without the prior agreement of the sports body holding the sports field licence for the oval
+- an area of cultural or natural significance - an area that is environmentally sensitive or where there is an unacceptable risk to flora or fauna - a cemetery - any designated sports oval without the prior agreement of the sports body holding the sports field licence for the oval - within 50m of a neighbouring residential property.

-- within 50m of a neighbouring residential property for low impact activities or within 100m of a neighbouring residential property for higher impact activities.
 Noise impacts on neighbouring residents are an important consideration, particularly early in the morning.
-These distances are a guideline, and may be influenced by mitigating circumstances such as an intervening road or in a location that would amplify the noise such as between structures or on water.
-Council will consider noise related issues when considering the suitability of any location for a Commercial Recreation Activity:
+50 metres is a guideline, and may be influenced by mitigating circumstances such as an intervening road or in a location that would amplify the noise such as between structures or on water.
+Council will consider noise related issues when considering the suitability of any location for a Commercial Recreation Activity

 - within 10m radius of:

 - o memorials

 - o playgrounds

-- toilets, shelter sheds or BBQ facilities
+- o toilets, shelter sheds or BBQ facilities

 - roadways including roadside footpaths

-- any other area that Council deems unsuitable for the proposed activity.
+- any other area that council deems unsuitable for the proposed activity